jimmelman/markdown-cv/index.md

 12 month project to deliver an ETL solution for the WA Iron Ore Rapid Rail Growth project

-Operational Rail data was dumped in an Oracle staging schema.

-Technical lead role, responsible for design/development of routines to transform staged data for use by various BI systems
+Technical lead role, responsible for design/development of routines to transform operational rail data for use by various BI systems

 Comprehensive PL/SQL unit testing using Code Tester from Quest